christiancable/christiancable.github.io/play.md

 layout: page
 title: Things to Make and Do
 shorttitle: play
+menu: true
 permalink: /play/
 ---

 ## Making Pictures

 I love taking photographs; selfishly keeping little moments of time forever.
-I'm a former President and Programme Secretary the [Lancaster Photographic Society][lps].
+I'm a former President and Programme Secretary of the [Lancaster Photographic Society][lps].

 I made a [coffee table style book][book] documenting the production of organic and ethical food.